DoubleRepo/PersistentTreeLogging/README.md

 -Give option to "regrowing" tree to "pull out" so its gone again and reset status code.
 - keeping this on my own server.

+-Fuck whut?
--Reduced spam and mysql queries.
+- Reduced spam and extdb calls.

 ## Configuration